GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Episoide_Six_Media_Ecology_Finnegans_SingSong_Music_Fingerprints.md

 SingSonng, Lot's of Fun at Finnegans Wake Public House, two ladies light-up their cigarettes at the end of the world.
 Northern lights, eggs blazing, fags and lesbians metaphors, touchy touch-device Pirate Lady gender third-rail literature topics.
 Smoke up for the first time, Carol: https://youtu.be/YdizZtOddC8?t=71

+ToDo: Lunch meeting in Spain for free thinkers before "Woke" of Tim.
+Finnegan's wife calls for **Naked Lunch** metaphors, Dandom. https://youtu.be/YdizZtOddC8?t=66